Don Zimmerman (halfback)

 Donald Gordon Zimmerman Jr. (January 19, 1913 – May 25, 1974), nicknamed "the Flying Dutchman", was an American football player and track and field athlete for the Tulane Green Wave of Tulane University in New Orleans, Louisiana.

-Early years
+Early life

 Donald Gordon Zimmerman Jr. was born on January 19, 1913, in Texas to Donald G. and Madeline Zimmerman.
 Don, Jr. grew up in Lake Charles, Louisiana.

 Tulane University

 Football

 Zimmerman was a "triple-threat" player as a runner, passer, and kicker on coach Bernie Bierman's and Tex Cox's Tulane football teams from 1929 to 1932.
 His first three years saw three Southern Conference championships.
 Zimmerman led the Green Wave to a win–loss–tie record of 25–4–1.
 Tulane football legend Jerry Dalrymple started playing the season before.

 Zimmerman returning a punt 69 yards for a TD against Mississippi A&M.

 1930

 The 1930 team lost only to Northwestern, Zimmerman scoring the first touchdown in the 28 to 0 victory over Georgia Tech.
 He also ran a punt back 69 yards against Mississippi A&M. The 1930 team was Southern co-champion with national champion Alabama.